ThanushKrishna/smart/README.md

 ## Production App

-Check out the production app at [Issue-Tracker](https://issue-tracker-eta-six.vercel.app/) to experience firsthand.
+Check out the production app at [Smart Leads](https://www.smartleads.co.in) to experience firsthand how it centralizes the management of client data and documents in one place.

 ## Technology Stack